prestevez/dna2proteins/README.md

 - -o (--ofile) must be followed by the name where the protein sequences will be stored
 - -p is an option that allows printing the protein sequences on the terminal

+To use the script enter the following in the terminal:

+`$ python dna2proteins.py -i sequences.fa -o proteins.fa -p`

+And substitute <sequences.fa> and <proteins.fa> for the appropriate filenames and paths.

 ### Credits

 The code for this script was developed jointly by: